joneser005/derby/fast-track-docs/README.txt

         ol<cr> reads current lane char (represents lane) ol3<cr> sets lane char to uppercase letters

-        om<cr> reads the # of lanes to be used
+        om<cr> Lane mask
-        Should never need to change this unless it is found to misreport the number of physical lanes (we want this to equal the # of physical lanes - see next note) om0 resets the track to the # of lanes available Note for races where lanes in use < # track lanes, we just ignore the unused lane results, so no need to ever change this value.
+        Should never need to change this - we don't mask lanes om0 resets the track to the # of lanes available

         on<cr> reads the # of lanes
         Should never need to change this unless it is found to misreport the number of physical lanes.